 While each facility’s layout and process needs will differ, the types of equipment remain largely the same, including:

-Efficient conveying is one of the most critical aspects of battery recycling, as it is required during multiple stages of the process.
-Without reliable conveyors, operations cannot maintain the necessary production levels to meet demands—which results in significant profit loss.
+Efficient conveying is one of the most critical aspects of battery recycling, as it is required during multiple process stages.
+Without reliable conveyors, operations cannot maintain the necessary production levels to meet demands, resulting in significant profit loss.

-At the end of the mechanical separation process, the material left is referred to as “Black Mass.”
+At the end of the mechanical separation process, the material left is called “Black Mass.”
 Hydrometallurgical and chemical processing are the most common methods for separating the black mass into its constituent materials, such as the cathode and anode as well as the electrolyte.
 These materials can then be sold to chemical companies and repurposed for battery manufacturing.

 Depending on the application, and hydrometallurgical or chemical leaching, these systems will require filtration and separation using nanofiltration, ultrafiltration, vacuum evaporation, and or reverse osmosis to refine metals to more than 99% purity.
 This is of the utmost importance for operations looking to save on fluid expenses and increase metal scrap value.